bfitz1/freecodecamp-solutions/scientific-computing-with-python/expense-tracker/README.md

 # Expense Tracker

 A part of freeCodeCamp's *Scientific Computing with Python* course.
+Some more basics.
+This one introduces lambdas, map and filter.